Masum-Billah1/CSE3221-Computer-Graphics/README.md

 &emsp; a) subtraction's first value would be xmax or xmin and second value would be x axix value and vice versa for y axix condition<br>
 &emsp; b) slop is multiplied for x axis condition and division should be performed for y axis.<br>
 &emsp; c) addition is performed.<br>
-2. condition y axis -> calculation of x axix is performed lastly. i.e x = xmax or xmin<br>
+2. condition x axis -> calculation of x axix is performed lastly and vice versa. i.e x = xmax or xmin<br>
 <b>Ref.(geeksforgeeks): </b>https://github.com/Masum-Billah1/CSE3221-Computer-Graphics/assets/53857306/e606504d-7abe-4866-a891-171c9fe645e0